 An API represents a set of services that allow one program to communicate with another external or internal program.
 When we talk about API security, we typically refer to securing an application’s backend services, including its database, user management system, or other components interacting with the data store.

-Risks of API Vulnerabilities
+What are The Risks of API Vulnerabilities?

 - Broken User Authentication – Basic authentication presents a unique challenge in APIs since multi-factor authentication and credential-based logins are often considered impractical for API calls.
 As APIs rely on session tokens embedded into the calls to authenticate clients, APIs with insufficient authentication, such as faulty access token implementation, allow hackers to assume the identity of legitimate users.
 On the other hand, long-lived tokens also will enable the attacker to persist, compromising the system indefinitely.

-- Broken Object Level Authorization – In APIs, object-level authorization is a code-level control mechanism used to validate object access.
+- Broken Object Level Authorization – In APIs, object-level authorization is a code-level control mechanism to validate object access.
 For APIs with broken object-level authorization vulnerabilities, an external user can substitute the ID of their resource with the ID of another user’s resource.
 This allows attackers to access the specified user’s resource, leading to unauthorized access to sensitive data.

 - Lack of Resource and Rate Limiting – When the API does not limit the number and frequency of requests from a particular client, they could make numerous calls per second.
 The API client can also request access to multiple resources and records at once, overloading the application server to service multiple requests instantly.
 This can lead to Denial-of-Service attacks since a client making too many requests at once hinders the ability of the server to process requests.
 The lack of rate-limiting also encourages hackers to perform brute-force attacks on authentication endpoints.